 Drawing on NVIDIA’s system for detecting anomalies on various NVIDIA platforms, Satish Dandu, Michael Balint, and Joshua Patterson explain how to bootstrap a deep learning framework to detect risk and threats in operational production systems, using best-of-breed GPU-accelerated open source tools.
 They then demonstrate how to speed up the training cycle by employing several algorithmic hacks and leveraging a cluster of GPUs, shortening the training time from days to hours, dramatically cutting the inferencing time, and generally making the entire system much more adaptive.
 Join Satish, Michael, and Josh as they walk you through how they built such a system, covering the architecture, the algorithms they implemented, how they sped up various parts of the data pipeline, and their future roadmap to incorporate more acceleration from the GPU Open Analytics Initiative, GOAI.

-Joshua Patterson is the director of applied solutions engineering at NVIDIA.
-Previously, Josh worked with leading experts across the public and private sectors and academia to build a next-generation cyberdefense platform.
-He was also a White House Presidential Innovation Fellow.
-His current passions are graph analytics, machine learning, and GPU data acceleration.
-Josh also loves storytelling with data and creating interactive data visualizations.
-He holds a BA in economics from the University of North Carolina at Chapel Hill and an MA in economics from the University of South Carolina’s Moore School of Business.
+Joshua Patterson is a director of AI infrastructure at NVIDIA leading engineering for RAPIDS.AI.
+Previously, Josh was a White House Presidential Innovation Fellow and worked with leading experts across public sector, private sector, and academia to build a next-generation cyberdefense platform.
+His current passions are graph analytics, machine learning, and large-scale system design.
+Josh loves storytelling with data and creating interactive data visualizations.
+He holds a BA in economics from the University of North Carolina at Chapel Hill and an MA in economics from the University of South Carolina Moore School of Business.

 Michael Balint is a senior manager of applied solutions engineering at NVIDIA.
 Previously, Michael was a White House Presidential Innovation Fellow, where he brought his technical expertise to projects like Vice President Biden’s Cancer Moonshot program and Code.gov.
 Michael has had the good fortune of applying software engineering and data science to many interesting problems throughout his career, including tailoring genetic algorithms to optimize air traffic, harnessing NLP to summarize product reviews, and automating the detection of melanoma via machine learning.
 He is a graduate of Cornell and Johns Hopkins University.